triton-inference-server/model_navigator/examples/20_nav_optimize_and_profile_torch_custom_pipeline/README.md

 # Optimize and profile torch custom pipeline

-In this example we show how to build custom pipeline and optimize it with Model Navigator.
+In this example, we show how to build a custom pipeline and optimize it with Model Navigator.

-We recommend running this example in NVIDIA NGC [PyTorch containter](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
+We recommend running this example in NVIDIA NGC [PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
 The Python script `optimize.py` wraps the Python model using Inplace Optimize and then runs profiling.

-To run the optimization and profiling run the script:
+To run the optimization and profiling, run the script:

 ```bash
 ./optimize.py